Core Concepts

 Token Properties

-• One-time use: Tokens are invalidated after verification
+• One-time use: tokens are invalidated after they are consumed

 Verification Flow States